 Subsequently, as noted by Laurinder Dixon, “Medieval gynaecology was first and foremost a sphere of the male medical establishment, which by this time was inexorably linked with Christian Monastic society… Selective theorising allowed medieval medicine to combine belief in the [Wandering womb]… with elements of Christian morality and mysticism… Under Christianity, the popular image of the victim of [a wandering womb]… changed from a woman beset by organic physical illness to one plagued by demons and at the mercy of supernatural forces.”

 Also, the church prized virginity and chastity, in direct opposition to the Ancient remedy for all ‘women’s health’ issues; (hetero) sexual intercourse.
 And so, the (possessed) wandering womb was thought to be caused by a ‘surplus of spoiled (female) seed’, i.e. a lack of motherhood, rather than the more sexually provocative Ancient Greek wandering womb with its ‘insatiable thirst for moisture’.
 However, the social cure remained the same; marriage and motherhood.

-Closely associated with this religious belief that the womb could be possessed by demons, was the idea that the womb was the root of criminal, evil, or deviant social behaviour in female humans.
+Closely associated with this religious belief that the womb could be possessed by demons, was the idea that the womb was the root of criminal, evil, or deviant social behaviour in women.

-It is no coincidence that at least 80% of witchcraft accusations (in Medieval Europe) were aimed at females – particularly elderly spinsters, widows, and those living alone.
-By living outside their socially prescribed role of wife/mother (as dictated by their possession of a womb), these people were seen as dangerous, and so likely to be behind bad luck, ill health, unexplained accidents, deaths, or unusual occurrences.
+It is no coincidence that at least 80% of witchcraft accusations (in Medieval Europe) were of females – particularly elderly spinsters, widows, and those living alone.
+By living outside their socially prescribed role of wife/mother (as dictated by their possession of a womb), these women were seen as dangerous, and so likely to be behind bad luck, ill health, unexplained accidents, deaths, or unusual occurrences.